-The Committee resolved:
+The Committee resolved (LTAC - 2/08/17):

-COMMITTEE RECOMMENDATION - ITEM 9.2(a) LTAC - 2/08/17 MOVED Kylie Turner, Seconded Jeanette Maddison, that:
+MOVED Kylie Turner, Seconded Jeanette Maddison, that:

-- 1. An Integrated Children and Family Services Centre Working Group be established; - Membership include Jeanette Maddison, Kylie Turner, Cr John Gangell and that expressions of interest be called from the community; - 3.
+- 1. An Integrated Children and Family Services Centre Working Group be established; - 2.
+Membership include Jeanette Maddison, Kylie Turner, Cr John Gangell and that expressions of interest be called from the community; - 3.
 The Working Group Terms of Reference be: a) Define the need, scope of services and stakeholders to ideally be accommodated by such a facility; and b) Investigate a model that would be both acceptable to the community and feasible to the Town including reviewing previous models considered by the Town.